aniknia/aniknia/readme.md

 ## :octocat: Welcome to my Page

 I'm a mechanical engineer.
-Softwares cool so I do that sometimes too.
+Software's cool so I do that sometimes too.
 There aint much here but you're welcome to look around and steal something if you like it.

 <!--[![GitHub Streak](https://streak-stats.demolab.com?user=aniknia&theme=black-ice&hide_border=true)](https://git.io/streak-stats)-->